abezr/climate-negotiaiton/ARCHITECTURE.md

 ### 4.1 Why Evaluation Matters for AI-Facilitated Consensus

 Traditional metrics (speed, user satisfaction) can optimize toward **local maximums** that harm long-term value.
-For consensus building, this is particularly dangerous:
+This concern was highlighted in [TechCrunch coverage](https://techcrunch.com/2025/09/29/complex-chaos-thinks-ai-can-help-people-find-common-ground/ "TechCrunch: ComplexChaos aims to help avoid 'local maximums' in decision-making") — ComplexChaos explicitly aims to avoid "local maximums" in decision-making.

 | Trap | What Gets Optimized | What Gets Sacrificed |
 |------|---------------------|----------------------|